-County government is Maine's oldest form of government, predating statehood and even the Declaration of Independence.
-The county is the only form of regional government whose officials are directly elected by the voters.
-Read more about County Government and its many important functions.
+County government is Maine's oldest form of government, predating statehood and even the writing of the Declaration of Independence.
+County Government is the only form of regional government whose officials are directly elected by the voters.
+Click here to read more about County Government and its many important functions.
 Click here to check out the 2019 Directory of Maine Counties, listing officials and contact information for each county.
 Some very useful links are available here for more information about individual counties, some related national organizations, and the Maine state government.
 Click here for the 2019 MCCA Board of Directors and the full list of Maine County Commissioners.

 Do you know?
 There Are 10 Times More Mentally Ill People behind bars than there are in State Hospitals.
 Click below if you'd like to read more of this article from Mother Jones.

 Studies with concentrations in Maine

 Studies and Peace and Reconciliation Studies as well as certificates and minors

 in Labor Studies, Maine Studies, and Peace and Reconciliation Studies.
 Many of

 these courses can be taken entirely on-line or with a limited number of meetings